Protection of minority shareholders

 The result of each fiscal year, once taxes have been deducted and the legal reserve allocated, shall be applied, if positive, as follows: A) 50% to dividends; B) the remainder shall be allocated as decided by the shareholders’ meeting by a simple majority of the share capital.

-BOARD RESOLUTIONS: The shareholders’ meeting shall decide by majority on all matters that by law do not require a higher percentage of capital.
-In any case, a favorable vote of 81% of the share capital shall be required to: A) decide on capital increases or reductions; B) merger, spin-off, transformation, or dissolution; C) filing for bankruptcy; D) granting guarantees; E) amending the bylaws; F) carrying out any act that exceeds the corporate purpose; G) acquisition of own shares.
+BOARD RESOLUTIONS: The shareholders’ meeting shall decide by majority vote on all matters that by law do not require a higher percentage of share capital.
+In any case, a favorable vote representing 81% of the share capital shall be required to:

 C. Maximum protection